Joris-Karl Huysmans: Style and influence

-"...Continually dragging Mother Image by the hair or the feet down the worm-eaten staircase of terrified Syntax."
+"Continually dragging Mother Image by the hair or the feet down the worm-eaten staircase of terrified Syntax."
 (Léon Bloy, quoted in Robert Baldick, The Life of J.-K. Huysmans).
-Critical reviews by Léon Bloy of À rebours, En rade, and Là-bas published contemporaneously, in various journals or reviews, as Huysmans's novels came out over the years, in 1884, 1887, 1891, can be found, collected together and published 6 years after Huysmans's death, in book form, in On Huysmans' Tomb.
+Critical reviews by Léon Bloy of À rebours, En rade, and Là-bas published contemporaneously, in various journals or reviews, as Huysmans's novels came out over the years, in 1884, 1887, 1891, can be found, collected and published six years after Huysmans's death, in book form, in On Huysmans' Tomb.